bertkdowns/ENGEN180-docs/Temperature.rst

 The rate of heat transfer can be measured in Watts (Joules per second).

-The rate of heat transfer from one place to another by conduction through a material is:
+The rate of heat transfer from one place to another by convection through a material is:

 :math:`q=hA(T_S - T_F)` where: